Low-Degree Multicalibration: Overview of Contributions

 We establish the feasibility of low-degree and smooth multicalibration by giving an efficient learning algorithm.
 More generally, following the boosting-style approach of \cite{hkrr2018}, we show that a weak agnostic learner for $\mC$ \cite{SBD2,kk09} suffices to obtain $(\mC,\mW,\alpha)$-multicalibration for any finite weight class $\mW$.
 This procedure, described as Algorithm~\ref{alg:wmc}, makes a number of calls to the weak learner bounded polynomially in $\card{\mW}$ and $1/\alpha$.
 The algorithm immediately demonstrates the feasibility of degree-$k$ multicalibration for any fixed $k \in \N$.
 For smooth multicalibration, where the definition involves an infinite family $\mW$, our algorithm uses constructions of finite bases that uniformly approximate the family of $1$-Lipschitz functions.

 We now delve further into the sample efficiency of each notion.
 In principle, the relaxed notion of low-degree multicalibration is implied by smooth or full multicalibration.
-However, there is a significant degradation in the accuracy parameter $\alpha$, which translates to a blowup in computational and sample complexity.
-Concretely, suppose we train a predictor $f$ to satisfy $(\C,\alpha_0,\delta)$-full multicalibration; in order to guarantee that $f$ satisfies $(\mC,\alpha)$-degree-$k$ multicalibration, we need to take $\alpha_0 \ll \alpha$ much smaller than if we train for degree-$k$ multicalibration directly.
+However, there is a significant degradation in the accuracy parameter $\alpha$, which translates to a blowup in computational and sample complexity. \eat{

+This argument, however, breaks down when we consider how the concrete approximation guarantee degrades when deriving the low-degree condition from the stronger notions of calibration.} Concretely, suppose we train a predictor $f$ to satisfy $(\C,\alpha_0,\delta)$-full multicalibration; in order to guarantee that $f$ satisfies $(\mC,\alpha)$-degree-$k$ multicalibration, we need to take $\alpha_0 \ll \alpha$ much smaller than if we train for degree-$k$ multicalibration directly.
 For a fair comparison, we compare the sample complexity needed by each variant to obtain the same guarantee: $ (\mC, \alpha)$ degree-$k$ multicalibration.
 We make the assumption that $\mC$ has a sample-optimal weak agnostic learner in terms of the dependence on $\alpha_0$.\footnote{Suboptimal dependence of the learner on $\alpha_0$ will \emph{increase} the gaps in sample complexity between low-degree and the stronger variants of multicalibration.} We state the theorem informally, using shorthand $m \sim B$ to denote $m \le \tilde{O}(B)$ (see Section~\ref{sec:alg}, Theorem~\ref{thm:samples} for a formal statement).

 \begin{result}[Informal] For a $\mC$ be a hypothesis class, let $\VC(\mC)$ denote its VC-dimension.
 For any $\alpha > 0$ and $k \in \N$, the sample complexity to obtain a predictor $f \in \MC_k(\alpha)$ (with constant failure probability) is bounded as $m_k$ using degree-$k$ multicalibration, $m_s$ using smooth multicalibration, and $m_i$ using full multicalibration, for $m_k,m_s,m_i$ bounded as follows.